g33kio/npm-version-bump/README.md

 ```

 ### pre-release

 #### Default: ''

 When this has a value, it will be added to the end of the npm package version.
-This is useful for creating pre-release, or alpha versions.
+This is useful for creating pre-release,
+or alpha versions.
+By default the decimal is used as a separator.
+You can use hyphen by adding a one to the beginning or
+end of the preRelease value.
+So using ```-alpha``` would result in a version 0.0.0-alpha.0

 ```yaml
       - name: Bump Package Version & Publish
         uses: 'g33kio/npm-version-bump@master'